MASILab/masimrs/README.md

 **/INPUTS/my.dcm**

-Path to the Philips or Siemens 2D CSI data in enhancd DICOM format relative to the *inside* of the container.
+Path to the Philips or Siemens 2D CSI data in enhanced DICOM format relative to the *inside* of the container.

 **/OUTPUTS/my_prefix**